- Home

 Having chemotherapy

 Most cancers have treatment protocols that set out which drugs to have, how much and how often.
-You can find information about protocols for chemotherapy at eviQ Cancer Treatments Online.
-Your specialist may need to tailor the protocols to your individual situation.
+You can find information about protocols for chemotherapy online at eviQ.
+Your specialist may need to adjust the protocols to suit your individual situation.

 Learn more about: